leegengyu/vulnhub-box-walkthrough/pumpkinraising.md

 * When I reached out to view a walkthrough on this part, I tried to use the online decoder that I had used during PicoCTF previously, but to no avail.
 It returned the same result as I would see when using `strings`.
 At a loss, I read on further about Steghide and StegoSuite, which were tools in Kali for steganography.
 * Steghide did not work out, and turns out that we had to use StegoSuite.
 Moreover, it was `mark`'s password which was required to extract the information finally.
 Opening `decorative.txt`, we find the next seed ID: `86568`.
 ![](/screenshots/pumpkinraising/stegoSuiteSuccess.jpg)
 * For the last seed ID, I knew that it had to do with `seed.txt.gpg`, because that was the only clue that we had not cracked.
 However, I had tried all means to get the password, but to no avail.
-I reached out for my third lifeline - the password is `SEEDWATERSUNLIGHT`.
+I reached out for my third lifeline - the password is `SEEDWATERSUNLIGHT` (case-sensitive).
 Hmmmm - I would never have figured that out...
 ![](/screenshots/pumpkinraising/gpgFileCracked.jpg)
 * The image that we see is actually morse code - we see `morse` being mentioned earlier as one of the seeds sellers.
 I tried the first two online decoders, which did not give very correct results.
 Though I could have pieced two and two together to get the last seed ID `69507`, I went to the walkthrough and found that the person used CyberChef, which gave the cleanest and most complete version (the one pictured at the bottom).
 ![](/screenshots/pumpkinraising/morseCodeDecode.jpg)
 * Okay, we have got all 4 seeds.
 Now what?
 The only information that we have yet to fully utilise is 2 out of 3 of the credentials, and the fact that we have SSH.
 * So there were several obstacles here.
 After identifying that the user `jack` is the most probable one (since it was mentioned that he is the only expert in raising healthy pumpkins), I thought that the password format would be in the form of `goblin`'s password, with the dashes.
 It turns out that the actual password did not have any dash, and was just a string of the seed IDs that we had found.
 There would have been 4! == 24 permutations, and only one is correct.
+* **Post-mortem**: I learnt from one of the walkthroughs that we can enumerate SSH usernames using a metasploit module.
+Run `msfconsole`, then `auxiliary/scanner/ssh/ssh_enumusers`, then `set USER_FILE /usr/share/wordlists/seclists/Usernames/Names/names.txt` and finally `run`.
+The username list is taken from [SecLists](https://github.com/danielmiessler/SecLists), and that list contains 10,000+ names.
+* **Note**: The SSH username enumeration is only possible if public key authentication is enabled on the SSH service.
 * The credential that would get us in is `jack:69507506099645486568`:
 ![](/screenshots/pumpkinraising/sshLogin.jpg)
 * Turns out that we are stuck in a `rbash` even though we are in.
 To get out of it, run `python -c 'import pty;pty.spawn("/bin/bash")'`.